ibm-cloud-docs/ibm-cloud-provider-for-terraform/deploy-tim-using-hashicorpwp.md

 1. **Store your configuration in version control** (such as GitHub, GitLab, or Bitbucket) to enable versioning, collaboration, and integration with HCP Terraform.
 Ensure your repository follows Terraform module structure conventions with proper documentation.

 For comprehensive examples of using Terraform IBM Modules, refer to the [Sample IaC Solutions](https://github.com/terraform-ibm-modules/sample-iac-solutions){: external}.
 These examples demonstrate end-to-end infrastructure patterns, such as deploying containerized applications on OpenShift within a secure landing zone architecture that includes VPC networking, security groups, observability services, and key management.
-Each example shows how multiple TIM modules work together to create production-ready infrastructure following IBM Cloud best practices.{: tip}
+Each example shows how multiple TIM modules work together to create production-ready infrastructure following IBM Cloud best practices.
+{: tip}

 Your configuration is now ready to be published to the HCP Terraform Registry, where it can be enabled for no-code provisioning and consumed through Waypoint templates.